Blind Love (Grimm)

 The episode received positive reviews from critics, who praised the character development but some criticized it for not advancing enough story.

 Plot

-Opening quote: "Love looks not with the eyes but with the mind, and therefore is winged Cupid painted blind."

 Rosalee (Bree Turner) surprises Monroe (Silas Weir Mitchell) with a getaway for his birthday and invites most of the gang to join them.
 Things take a shocking turn when a hotel employee targets Nick (David Giuntoli) in an effort to avenge his father.
 Using some body fluids, he makes all of them, except Rosalee due to her pregnancy, fall in love randomly with each other, so they will fight each other to death.
 The spell breaks when he's killed.
 Meanwhile, Eve (Bitsie Tulloch) gets a visit from a dark force that she has seen before.
 Elsewhere, Capt.
-Renard (Sasha Roiz) spends the weekend with Diana (Hannah R. Lloyd) when a former ally, Lt.
+Renard (Sasha Roiz) spends the weekend with Diana (Hannah R. Loyd) when a former ally, Lt.
 Grossante (Chris L. McKenna), decides to get even by kidnapping her.
 But he's unaware of her powers, and she gives him a painful lesson.